axonivy-market/portal/Documentation/portal-guide/source/portal-developer-guide/customization/navigate-back.rst

 .. _customization-navigateback:

-Navigate back
+Navigate Back
 =============

 .. _customization-navigateback.introduction:

-When a task finishes, Portal will navigate back to previous page.
-For example if a task is started from homepage, go back to homepage.
+When a task finishes, the Portal navigates back to the previous page.
+For example, if a task is started from the homepage, it redirects to the homepage.
-In case task is started from task list, go back to task list after finish.
+If a task is started from a task list, it redirects to that task list after the task is finished.

-In case your project has navigation button without finishing a task, e.g Cancel
+If your project has a navigation button that does not finish a task, e.g Cancel, you have to implement the following:

-In IFrame:
+If using an IFrame:

 -  Previous page: call ``navigateToPortalEndPage()`` from class ``PortalNavigatorInFrameAPI``.
--  A specific url: call ``navigateToUrl(String url)`` from class ``PortalNavigatorInFrameAPI``.
+-  A specific URL: call ``navigateToUrl(String url)`` from class ``PortalNavigatorInFrameAPI``.

-Not in IFrame:
+Without IFrame:

 -  Home page: call ``navigateToPortalHome()`` from class ``PortalNavigatorAPI``.
 -  Previous page: call ``navigateToPortalEndPage()`` from class ``PortalNavigatorAPI``.